 The assignment is to:

-The basic strategy for screen digitizing with ArcMap is to: (1) georeference (in the ArcMap GeoReferenceing Tool) (if it is not already georeferenced) the document that you want to digitize from (map, photograph, remotely-sensed image, etc), (2) create an empty shapefile (in Arc Catalog, though you may prefer to use a new feature class in a geodatabae), (3) display the georeferenced base image and add the empty shapefile/feature class, and (4) digitize the desired content into the (once empty) shapefile/feature class.
+The basic strategy for screen digitizing with ArcMap is to: (1) georeference (in the ArcMap GeoReferenceing Tool) (if it is not already georeferenced) the map or aerial photo that you want to digitize from.
+(2) In Arc Catalog create an empty shapefile, or if you prefer, a new feature class in a feature dataset in a geodatabase), (3) display the georeferenced base image and add the (initially) empty shapefile/feature class to the display, and (4) digitize the desired content into the (once empty) shapefile/feature class.
+Create feature window.

 You need ArcMap's GeoReferencing Tool.

-With the image and the street lines (or GPS points) loaded in your display, you will note that they probably don't overlap at all before we georeference the image.
+With the street lines loaded into your display, add the image.
+You will probably find that they don't overlap at all before we georeference the image.

-Examine the photo to determine approximately where it fits on the street map (or GPS points).
+Zoom to and examine the photo to determine approximately where it fits on the street map.

-Zoom the street map (or GPS points) to show approximatly the same area as the photo's extent.
+Zoom the street map to show approximately the same area as the photo's extent.

 Make sure the photo name is in the georeference toolbar